sjg20/chromite/README.md

 any specific entities in the codebase that would make them more at home in a lib module.

+Code must not import modules outside of utils/ as this directory is intended to be standalone & isolated.
+This restriction does *not* apply to unittest modules.
+Those may freely use Chromite APIs (e.g. chromite.lib.*).

 ### chromite/infra

 This folder contains the chromite-specific infra repos.